dolliars/heyheather/_posts/2020-03-15-organize-chaos.md

 institution could do Y".
 You'll probably be able to find counter arguments for suggestions I'm making but this is mostly to get the ideas out of my head.
 Maybe some could be useful.
 Regardless, they probably won't take into account edge cases or maybe I'll forget something obvious.
-Trying to take everything into account would make the ideas too rigid and that wouldn't work.
+Anyway, trying to take everything into account would make the ideas too rigid and you wouldn't be able to apply them.
 Given the current situation, we need to be able to adapt faster.

 With all that said, what is the current goal?
 Keep people away from each other.
 We want to reduce the number of intersection points between people.